kaaengine/kaa/docs/tutorial/part06.rst

     my_sound.play(volume=0.9) # volume parameter ranging from 0 to 1, default is 1

 You can play many sound effects simultaneously.
-There is a max limit of simultaneous sound, default is ....
-TODO.
-To change the limit: ....
-TODO
+There is a max limit of simultaneous sound that can be played.
+To change the limit use Scene's :code:`audio.mixing_channels` property.

 .. note::